- Other Apps

 As what they say, this is the generation of Social Media.
-Most of the people on the planet are into Social Media.
+Most of the people on the planet are now in Social Media.
 It becomes part of our lives.
 Some people use it for good while others use it for illegal activities.
 What’s funny is that some Social Media users cannot live without it.

 “Social media is a computer-mediated tool that allows people or companies to create, share or exchange information, career interest, ideas, pictures/videos in virtual communities or networks ”.
-It is a tool for communication; a tool to share ideas and information in the global scale.
-It is used by diverse groups or individuals, ranging from citizens, government agencies, NGOs and businesses.
+It is a tool for communication; a tool to share ideas and information on the global scale.
+It is used by diverse groups or individuals, ranging from citizens, government agencies, NGOs, and businesses.
 Facebook, Twitter, Instagram, LinkedIn, YouTube, Google+, Wikis are some of the best examples of it.
 It has two main purposes – to inform and entertain.

 Social Media is a good avenue to spread relevant advocacies and volunteerism.
 The two is interconnected in the sense that they depend on each other.
-Many groups use it to advance their cause or share relevant information to the public.
+Many groups use it to advance their cause or share relevant information with the public.
 Moreover, they use it to recruit volunteers to help materialize their activities.
 It is a great platform to recruit or mobilize volunteers.
 For example, during the typhoon Yolanda, Netizens used Twitter to donate relief goods and to mobilize volunteers for the victims of typhoon Yolanda.
 This is just one of the best examples of utilizing the power of Social Media for collective action.

 Before you use Social Media, ask yourselves these questions: